 Power imbalance requirement is a measure of the receiver’s ability to receive a wanted signal in the presence of another signal with a power imbalance and a specific frequency offset from the wanted signal.

-Power imbalance requirement in this subclause is only applicable for a UE indicating [intraBandNonColocatedCA-r18] .
+Power imbalance requirement in this subclause is only applicable for a UE indicating [intraBandNonColocatedCA-r18] [and when new BS signaling is provided].

 7.10A.2 Minimum requirement